rogeryumnam/MongoDBAsJsonEndpointForAEM/README.md

 # Server to Act as JSONEndpoint for JsonToCreateAEMPage project

-This is a project is simply using MongoDB to serve as an endpoint that would provide a JSON respones that could be converted into an AEM page (see: JsonToCreateAEMPage).
+This is a project is simply using MongoDB to serve as an endpoint that would provide a JSON respones that could be converted into an AEM page (see: https://github.com/LouelAlbertSaclot/JsonToCreateAEMPage).

 ## How to Run:
 On the folder run command